cpjobling/eg-150-textbook/signals_and_systems/elementary_signals/index.md

 ### Examples

 We will work through some examples in class.
-See [Worksheet 3](worksheet3).
+See [Examples 3](worksheet3).

 +++ {"slideshow": {"slide_type": "slide"}}